Mellanox/linux-sysinfo-snapshot/README.md

 * "Performance tuning analyze" html file: this file dumps the performance status.
 * "Sysinfo snapshot" html file: this file dumps the server info and status.
 * "SR-IOV" html file: this file dumps all sr-iov related commands/internal files.
+* "commands_txt_output" folder which contains output of each command in a separate file.
+* "Status-log-sysinfo-snapshot" A log which contains each command invoked on the host, if it passed / failed and time taken.
+* "err_messages" folder which contains error message logs.

 4 Specific Requirements:
 The followings are the server/system requirements to run the script: